statin answers

 Medical Conditions your doctor must be aware of when prescribing statins

 The doctor should also be aware of your entire medical history, as this may influence the choice of statin and dosage.
-Make sure your doctor know about tendencies for low blood pressure or seizures and recent or upcoming surgery (including dental surgery).
+Make sure your doctor knows about tendencies for low blood pressure or seizures and recent or upcoming surgery (including dental surgery).
 Also of concern are:

 Alcohol problems, past or present.
 (More on alcohol and statins)